update: This article was featured on java.net home page (you can look for it by date [08/15/2013] on https://home.java.net/archive/spotlight).

 Download ADEN source code

 UDP is a cheap technology to pass small messages between processes running on separate machines.
 UDP sockets are relatively simple to use: using one socket you can exchange messages (i.e datagrams) with any number of peers .You can also associate a socket with a specific remote address/port so you only exchange datagrams with that address/port.
 UDP sockets are built around peer-to-peer model i.e server and client semantics are not defined at the socket level.
 However UDP has some serious limitations: transmitted datagrams can be lost, received multiple times and received in order different than the order they were transmitted in.
 Therefore building 'real-life' applications using UDP (i.e UDP sockets) is often difficult.The other alternative is to use TCP sockets .
 TCP provides one-to-one connections i.e a TCP socket can only be used to interact with one peer a time.
 TCP sockets are built around server-client model and provides reliable in-order delivery.
 The fact that TCP 'hides' most of network complications from programmer makes it possible to build networked applications with little knowledge in computer networks.
 Unlike the datagram model provided by UDP TCP provides stream-based model. 'stream' means data transmitted over TCP is seen by the receiving application as a continuous stream of bytes, there is no message boundaries (they can only be provided by application level means).
 However, TCP is really useful when you want your application to transmit as much data as possible in as short a time as possible (RFC 5348).
 To make that possible TCP uses sophisticated congestion control mechanisms.
-Using TCP has little benefit for the network when only a small chunk of bytes is transmitted a time.
+Using TCP has little benefit for the network when at any time only a few segments are exchanged.
 In this article I introduce a message-based network protocol implemented over UDP that I designed.
 This protocol is ideal for applications that needs to transmit small messages only (1).

 Three years ago I decided to research about UDP - first because I enjoy it, second because I had a lot of free time back then ( an elegant way to say jobless), third because I still enjoy it, ,fourth reason is..Why Not?